vwkd/kit/documentation/docs/03-loading.md

 ### Output

-If you return a Promise from `load`, SvelteKit will delay rendering until the promise resolves.
-The return value has several properties, all optional:
+The return value is an object with several properties, all optional.
+A promise will be awaited and delay rendering until it resolves.

+If nothing is returned, SvelteKit will [fall through](#routing-advanced-fallthrough-routes) to other routes until it finds a `load` function that responds.
+If no route responds it will respond with a generic 404.

 #### status